bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:44:01

-But what I've learned to, what I've grown to learn with this is that even though we've all ended up designing the same approach for towers, which is non-custodial, third party, not trusted, watch hour, right?
+But what I've learned to, what I've grown to learn with this is that even though we've all ended up designing the same approach for towers, which is non-custodial, third party, not trusted, watchtower, right?
-So like try to minimize all of that stuff and try to react in our switch or in no no no no instead of the user in either to work for that I don't remember well when I when I act on your own behalf of the user on behalf of the user sorry it didn't come up I've learned to realize that that may not be the best solution in terms of storage, in terms of mempool, in terms of...
+So like try to minimize all of that stuff and try to react on behalf of the user, I've learned to realize that that may not be the best solution in terms of storage, in terms of mempool, in terms of...
 Reliability is fine, but you don't want people to fight over this kind of stuff.
 So some time ago, I thought about designing this in a different way.
 So I had weighing up my plate with the current approach to just start something different.
-But I like to describe this in a way that A watchtower is doing two things, and that's why the bounty plus the subscription approach makes sense.
+But I like to describe this in a way that a watchtower is doing two things, and that's why the bounty plus the subscription approach makes sense.
 A tower can fail in doing two things.
 One is the tower cannot be watching for whatever it's supposed to be watching, and then if it's not watching for what it's supposed to be watching, then there's nothing further, right?
 Or a tower could be watching for channel breaches and something like that, but do nothing with them, right?